 The Company does not currently have any women on the Board or in Senior Executive roles within the Group.
 A Senior Executive is a member of Senior Management that directly reports to the Executive Chairman/Managing Director.
-In this regard, it is noted that the Company has only three members on its Board and no other Senior Executive.
-57% of the Company's current employees as at 30 June 2014 are female (30 June 2013: 50%).
+In this regard, it is noted that the Company has only three members on its Board and no other Senior Executives (apart from Board members who are Executive Directors).
+As at 30 June 2016, 57% of the Company's current employees are female (30 June 2015: 52%).

-1.6.
 Board Performance Review and Evaluation